KachiAlex/checkout/RENDER_DEPLOYMENT.md

 ## Troubleshooting

 ### Build Fails

+#### Missing Rollup Module Error
+If you see `Cannot find module '@rollup/rollup-linux-x64-gnu'`:
+- **Solution:** This has been fixed by adding the Linux rollup dependency to the frontend package
+- Ensure you're using the correct build command: `npm install --no-optional --include=dev && npm run build:backend`
+- Do NOT use `npm run build` (which builds all workspaces including frontend)

+#### Missing Build Script Error
+If you see `Missing script: "build"` for print-proxy:
+- **Solution:** This has been fixed by adding a build script to print-proxy
+- Ensure you're using `npm run build:backend` instead of building all workspaces

+#### General Build Issues
 - Check that all dependencies are in `package.json`
 - Ensure Node.js version is compatible (Render uses Node 20 by default)
+- Verify the build command is set correctly in Render dashboard (not using default)

 ### Service Won't Start
 - Check logs in Render dashboard